baikonur-oss/terraform-aws-lambda-kinesis-forward/README.md

-# AWS %description% Terraform module
+# Amazon Kinesis to Kinesis log forwarding Terraform module

 Terraform module and Lambda for saving JSON log records from Kinesis Data Streams to S3.